Andrewy-gh/p3/tasks/0001-prd-genkit-chat-interface.md

 4. **Error rate**: Less than 5% of requests result in errors under normal operating conditions
 5. **Developer evaluation**: The implementation provides sufficient evidence to make a go/no-go decision on migrating to Genkit for production

-## Open Questions
+## Resolved Technical Questions

+Based on research using Genkit documentation and codebase analysis, the following questions have been answered:

+### 1. Streaming Support ✅ CONFIRMED

-1. **Streaming support**: Does the current Genkit implementation support streaming responses?
-If so, how should we integrate this with the frontend?
+**Question:** Does the current Genkit implementation support streaming responses?

-   - Current Genkit implementation has streaming callback but doesn't expose it via the HTTP endpoint
+**Answer:** Yes, Genkit fully supports streaming using `ai.WithStreaming()`.
+However, the current HTTP endpoint implementation does not expose streaming.
+For this PoC, we recommend starting with non-streaming responses and optionally adding SSE (Server-Sent Events) support if streaming is critical for evaluation.

+### 2. Structured Output Format ✅ CONFIRMED

-2. **Tool output format**: Does the Genkit server include the full workout tool output in the `text` response, or do we need to modify the backend to return structured tool data?
+**Question:** Does the Genkit server return structured tool data?
-   - Need to verify the actual response format from Genkit when tools are called

-3. **Error handling**: What specific error codes/messages does the Genkit server return, and how should we map them to user-friendly messages?
+**Answer:** Yes, Genkit supports structured output via Go structs with JSON schema annotations.
+The `chatFlow` already uses the `generateWorkout` tool which returns structured `WorkoutOutput`.
+The tool results are included in the response history and need to be extracted from the `ChatResponse` for UI display.

+### 3. Error Handling ✅ IMPLEMENTED

+**Question:** What error codes does Genkit return?

+**Answer:** The Genkit server returns:
+- `429 Too Many Requests` with JSON: `{"error":"Rate limit exceeded.
+Maximum 10 requests per minute allowed."}`
+- Standard HTTP error codes for other failures

+**Implementation:** Display user-friendly messages without revealing server details (e.g., "Too many requests.
+Please wait a moment and try again.").

+### 4. CORS Configuration ✅ RESOLVED

-4. **CORS configuration**: Does the Genkit server need CORS headers configured for direct frontend calls, or should we rely on proxy configuration?
+**Question:** Does the Genkit server need CORS headers?

+**Answer:** The genkit-server does not have CORS middleware. **Recommended Solution:** Use Vite's proxy configuration (`/genkit-api` → `http://localhost:3400`) to avoid CORS issues during development.
+This is simpler for a PoC than modifying the Go server.

+### 5. Rate Limiting Feedback ✅ REQUIRED

-5. **Rate limiting feedback**: Should we display rate limit information to users, or is silent server-side enforcement sufficient for this prototype?
+**Question:** Should we display rate limit information to users?

-6. **Multi-turn tool calling**: How does Genkit handle scenarios where the AI needs to call multiple tools in sequence?
-Does this work automatically with `maxTurns: 10`?

-7. **Route naming**: Should the route be named `/genkit-chat`, `/genkit-playground`, or something else for clarity?
-   - Recommendation: `/genkit-playground` to match the existing `/playground` and `/element-playground` naming convention
+**Answer:** Yes, user-friendly rate limit messages are essential for good UX.
+When a 429 status is received, display: "You're sending requests too quickly.
+Please wait a moment and try again."
+Do not expose technical details like "10 requests per minute."

+### 6. Multi-Turn Tool Calling ✅ CONFIGURED

+**Question:** How does Genkit handle multi-turn tool calling?

+**Answer:** Genkit automatically handles multi-turn tool calling with `ai.WithMaxTurns()`.
+The genkit-server is already configured with `maxTurns: 10` (matching the TypeScript backend's `stepCountIs(10)`).
+This allows the AI to call tools up to 10 times in a single conversation turn.

+### 7. Route Naming ✅ DECIDED

+**Question:** What should the route be named?

+**Answer:** `/genkit-chat` (per user preference).
+This clearly indicates it's the Genkit-powered chat interface.